epam/ai-dial/docs/user-guide.md

 > Refer to [My applications](#my-applications) to learn how to register and manage custom apps in AI DIAL Chat.

-An Application in AI DIAL refers to any custom logic with a conversational interface, adhering to a [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post), and packaged as a ready-to-deploy solution.
+An **Application** in AI DIAL refers to any custom logic with a conversational interface, adhering to a [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post), and packaged as a ready-to-deploy solution.
 Applications can facilitate the customization of LLM behavior by incorporating [Addons](#addons) with various desired functionalities.
-Additionally, Applications can support logic not directly related to LLMs, such as echoing user messages, creating a fully deterministic chatbot, or orchestrating complex interactions involving multiple LLMs.
-The flexibility offered by Applications enables customized solutions for distinct scenarios and needs.
+Additionally, applications can support logic not directly related to LLMs, such as echoing user messages, creating a fully deterministic chatbot, or orchestrating complex interactions involving multiple LLMs.
+The flexibility offered by applications enables customized solutions for distinct scenarios and needs.

 Applications can be developed (using [DIAL SDK](https://github.com/epam/ai-dial-sdk)) to execute any custom logic and can even form an [ecosystem](./architecture#introduction) and interact with each other through the [Unified API](https://epam-rail.com/dial_api) with access to all DIAL Core features among which is connectivity to models, file storage, access control, per-request API keys and other.